pyodide/pyodide-blog/README.md

 ## License

-The source code for confuguration files is distributed under MPL 2.0 license.
+The source code for configuration files is distributed under MPL 2.0 license.
 The blog post contents are shared under the [CC BY](https://creativecommons.org/licenses/by/4.0/) license.
 In particular, if you republish an adapted version of the content on other websites you must